rnkn/fountain-mode/README.md

 Fountain Mode is a screenwriting program for GNU Emacs using the Fountain plain text markup format.

-For more information on the Fountain format: <https://fountain.io>
+For more information about the Fountain format, visit <https://fountain.io>

 ![screenshot](screenshots/02.png)